DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/10 Show and Hide the Popup/15 Using DxPopupService.md

-To use [services](https://angular.dev/guide/di/creating-injectable-service) for popup opening is a common practice in Angular libraries.
-DevExtreme Popup allows you to use `DxPopupService` to initiate popups directly from .ts files without involving a template code.
+DevExtreme Popup includes a `DxPopupService` that allows you to initiate popups directly from .ts files without template code.
+The use of [services](https://angular.dev/guide/di/creating-injectable-service) that display popups is a common practice in Angular libraries.

 `DxPopupService` is imported from `'devextreme-angular/ui/popup'` and functions as a typical Angular service.
 The service has one method, `open`, which takes two arguments:

 1. The Angular component class to be used as the content of the popup.
 2. The popup configuration, which includes [properties](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/) of the Popup component.

-The `open` method returns an object of the `DxPopupServiceComponent` type.
-This type is similar to `DxPopupComponent` but includes a `contentRef` property.
-Use `contentRef.instance` to access the instance of the component set as the popup content.
+The `open` method returns a `DxPopupServiceComponent` object.
+This type extends `DxPopupComponent` with a `contentRef` property.
+Use `contentRef.instance` to access the component that serves as popup content.

 ---
 ##### Angular